dunn/modernphilosophy/README.markdown

 ## Read it now

-The HTML and EPUB version of the Markdown text are available on the [project page](http://grumble.github.com/modernphilosophy).
+The HTML and EPUB versions of the Markdown text are available on the [project page](http://grumble.github.com/modernphilosophy).
 However, they may not reflect the very latest changes made to the text.